-U.S. jobless claims, layoffs decline as labor market tightens
+U.S. labor market tightening; services sector growth slowing

 Retailers have accounted for 245,616 of the 556,493 new jobs that have been announced so far this year, according to Challenger tracking.
 Online retail giant Amazon (AMZN.O) plans to hire about 50,000 workers this month at its warehouses and sorting centers.

-A third report from the Institute for Supply Management (ISM) showed its non-manufacturing index fell to a reading of 53.9 last month from 57.4 in June.
-A reading above 50 in the ISM index indicates an expansion in the services sector, which accounts for more than two-thirds of the U.S. economy.
+A third report from the Institute for Supply Management (ISM) showed its non-manufacturing index fell to a reading of 53.9 last month, the lowest since August 2016, from 57.4 in June.
+A reading above 50 in the ISM index indicates an expansion in the services sector.

+"The ISM report is clearly a big disappointment and suggests that the economy may have lost some momentum going into the third quarter," said Andrew Hunter, an economist at Capital Economics.
+"But it is worth remembering that these monthly surveys have always been volatile."

 Last month, a gauge of new orders received by services industries fell to 55.1 from 60.5 in June.
 A measure of services sector employment dropped 2.2 points to 53.6.

-Nine industries reported increased employment and four said they had cut payrolls.
+Nine industries reported increasing employment and four said they had cut payrolls.
 Some companies said they "continued to refine workforce through efficiencies" and others reported "filling more open positions."

 Reporting by Lucia Mutikani; Editing by Paul Simao